bandang0/theiaonline/tutos/basic-scripting-tutorial.md

 #### a.
 Load the input beam

-First, we load the beam in the input beams of the simulation object once and for all
+First, we load the beam in the input beams of the simulation object once and for all.
 ```python
 # load beam
 simu.InBeams = [bm]
 ```
 #### b.
 Iterate the simulation over all possibilities for L2

-Then, we iterate over all the possible positions (`centers`) of the L2 lens by creating a thin lens of focal 20 cm at the position and loading this lens and L1 into the optics list (`OptList`) of the simulation object.
+Then, we iterate over all the possible positions (`centers`) of the L2 lens by **creating a thin lens of focal 20 cm at the position** and loading this lens and L1 into the optics list (`OptList`) of the simulation object.

 For each of the positions, we run the simulation.
 ```python